Navyayalamat/Rollin_CRUD_Actions/README.md

 **📌 Node.js Task Manager**

-A full-stack Task Management Application demonstrating CRUD actions, form validations, and engineering best practices such as maintainable code structure, pragmatic design choices, error handling, and unit testing.
+A full-stack Task Management Application, modernized from Node.js 10 to Node.js 24, designed for maintainability, scalability, and future enhancements.
+It demonstrates CRUD operations, form validations, and engineering best practices including error handling and unit testing.

 **✨ Features:**